 Q. Can melanoma be cured?

-A. When detected in its earliest stages, melanoma is highly curable.
+A. When detected in its earliest stages, melanoma is highly treatable.
 The average five-year survival rate for individuals whose melanoma is detected and treated before it spreads to the lymph nodes is 98 percent.
-Five-year survival rates for regional (lymph nodes) and distant (other organs/lymph nodes) stage melanomas are 63 percent and 16 percent, respectively.2
+Five-year survival rates for regional (lymph nodes) and distant (other organs/lymph nodes) stage melanomas are 62 percent and 18 percent, respectively.2

 Early detection is essential.
 Dermatologists recommend a regular self-examination of the skin to detect changes in its appearance.
-Additionally, patients with risk factors should have a complete skin examination by a board-certified dermatologist annually.
-Anyone with a changing, suspicious or unusual mole or blemish should be examined as soon as possible.
+Changing, suspicious or unusual moles or blemishes should be examined as soon as possible.
+A dermatologist can make individual recommendations as to how often a person needs a skin exam from a doctor based on individual risk factors, including skin type, history of sun exposure and family history.
 Individuals with a history of melanoma should have a full-body exam at least annually and perform monthly self-exams for new and changing moles.21

 Q. Can melanoma be prevented?

-A. Sun exposure is the most preventable risk factor for all skin cancers, including melanoma.22 You can have fun in the sun and reduce your risk of skin cancer.
-In 2010, new research found that daily sunscreen use cut the incidence of melanoma, the deadliest form of skin cancer, in half.23 Here’s how to prevent skin cancer:
+A. Sun exposure is the most preventable risk factor for all skin cancers, including melanoma.22 Here’s how to prevent skin cancer:

 - Seek shade when appropriate, remembering that the sun’s rays are strongest between 10 a.m. and 2 p.m.
 If your shadow is shorter than you are, seek shade.

 - Wear protective clothing, such as a long-sleeved shirt, pants, a wide-brimmed hat and sunglasses, where possible.